Tantrums, Tools and Teachers: Helping Tribal Families Connect

 “One thing that was always lovely was that the vision for the future often referred to the values of pre-contact times to be applied in contemporary times,” she says.

-Hand in Hand's listening and connection tools serve this ideal remarkably – that children are cherished and at the centre of the community.
+Hand in Hand’s listening and connection Tools serve this ideal remarkably – that children are cherished and at the center of the community.

 “Tribal children will always be known by many people in their preschool or in the community besides their moms and dads,” Shelley says.
 “They can be playing with cousins that they’ve known since birth and that they will know their whole life.
 That creates a sense of community that’s just a given.”